PRACTICE / TRAVEL CELLO

 there can be no absolute guarantee that the Prakticello will always

 be "carry-on."
-However, the instrument is far less likely than a reg-
+However, the instrument is less likely than a reg-

 ular cello to suffer damage if checked into the hold.

-As of early 2013 there are some 500 practice/travel cello owners in various parts of the world, including number of
+There are many practice/travel cello owners in various parts of the world, including number of

 famous professionals and teachers such as Yo Yo Ma, Frans Helmerson, Heinrich Schiff, Irene Sharp, and Joel Krosnick Many of them have written to express their satisfaction with the instrument: